 Exercise caution when sharing personal information such as your name, home address, phone number, and email address online.
 Attackers will attempt to get your information in many ways.

-If you are not sure about a link or a file attachment in an email, don't follow the link or download it, just simply delete it.
+If you are not sure about a link or file attachment in an email, don't follow the link or download it, just simply delete it.
+If you are unsure, you can also contact the entity directly via their website or phone number to confirm.
 It could be malware that once executed can allow attackers to access the data on your machine remotely.

 Things that indicate a message may be fraudulent are misspellings, poor grammar, odd phrasings, website addresses with strange extensions or entirely numbers where there are normally words, and anything else out of the ordinary.
 Additionally, phishing messages will often tell you that you have to act quickly to keep your account open, update your security, or urge you to provide information immediately or else something bad will happen.
 Don't take the bait.